ga-wdi-boston/capstone-project/README.md

 -   **Write pseudocode before you write actual code.** Thinking through the logic of something helps.

+## Redoing Project Two

+You may choose to redo project two for your capstone project.
+Please remember that redoing a project means that you have one less thing to put in your final portfolio.
+There are special requirements for redoing project two:

+- In order to meet requirements, your new full-stack app must have a new feature that was completed during capstone project week.
+- The client must be in Ember.
+Ember is not required if you do not re-do your second project.
+- A re-used API must have one new resource and one new relationship.

 ## Potential Project Ideas

 ### Q&A App